IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 Once configured, the UID2 module will generate a UID2 token for the user and store it in the user's browser.
 The module will automatically refresh the token as required while your site is open in the user's browser.

 When the UID2 module is configured it will check the user's browser for an existing UID2 token.
-If there is an existing token that was generated from the same DII and the token has not expired, the module will use the existing token instead of generating a new token.
+If there is an existing token that was generated from the same DII and the token has not expired or can be refreshed, the module will use or refresh the existing token instead of generating a new token.

+As a result, you do not have to check for existing tokens before calling `pbjs.setConfig`.
+Calling `pbjs.setConfig` when there is an existing token will not have any negative consequences and will ensure that a new token is generated if the existing token can no longer be refreshed.

 The user's DII can be passed to the UID2 module hashed or unhashed.
 If the DII is passed to the module hashed, it must be normalized before hashing.
 See [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for more details.